 Panelists also gave information on educational programs at Wake Forest Institute for Regenerative Medicine and on the Student Society for Stem Cell Research, an international network for students.

-Dr. Hayden, education director for the Center for Regenerative Medicine, discussed the impact of stem cell clinics on consumers, clinicians, and society.
+Dr. Hayden, who is also the education director for the Center for Regenerative Medicine, discussed the impact of stem cell clinics on consumers, clinicians, and society.

 “We are believers or we wouldn’t be here at the Summit,” he said.
 “We are concerned that the proliferation of unregulated clinics could jeopardize stem cell therapy and regenerative medicine in the United States.
 The issue is about patient safety. ”